concordion/concordion-screenshot-extension-demo/README.md

 ### Running from your IDE
 Import as a Gradle or as a Maven project.
 This may require additional plugins to be installed to support Gradle or Maven.

-Under the `src/test/java` folder, find the `ScreenshotDemo` class in the `org.concordion.ext.demo.selenium` package and run as a JUnit test.
+Under the `src/test/java` folder, find the `ScreenshotDemoFixture` class in the `org.concordion.ext.demo.selenium` package and run as a JUnit test.
 The location of the Concordion output is shown on the standard output console.

 What you should see